-After the dough comes together, use a rubber spatula to fold the dough a few times and scrape down the sides of the bowl.
+After the dough comes together, use a silicone spatula to fold the dough a few times and scrape down the sides of the bowl.
 The dough is very, very sticky:

 Below left: Let the dough rise at room temperature until doubled.

 Below right: Refrigerate for at least 6 hours.
 The dough doesn’t rise that much in the refrigeration period—just a little.
 Cold dough does, however, produce a more flavorful English muffin and it’s a lot easier to work with than room temperature dough.